Ernst-Georg Drünkler: Night fighter career

-After a spell as an instructor with 13./NJG 5, he became Staffelkapitän of 1./NJG 5 on 16 February 1944, which he led until the war ended.
+On 15 August, Drünkler served as an instructor with 13./NJG 5, he became Staffelkapitän (squadron leader) of 1./NJG 5 on 16 February 1944.
 Drünkler arrived back as the RAF Berlin offensive was coming to an end.
 He achieved his 6th victory on 24 March 1944 near Langen at 22:23.
 Another heavy bomber, type unknown, was claimed at 23:10.
-Thirty minutes later he downed another near Langensalza.
-On the night of the 30/31 March 1944, Bomber Command suffered its heaviest loss of the war an operation to bomb Nürnberg.
+Thirty minutes later he shot down another near Langensalza.
+On the night of the 30/31 March 1944, Bomber Command suffered its heaviest loss of the war in an operation to bomb Nürnberg.
 Bomber Command dispatched 795 aircraft, including 572 Lancasters, 214 Halifaxes and nine Mosquitos.
-A further 49 Halifax aircraft were sent on minelaying operations in the Heligoland area, 13 Mosquito night fighters were sent to German night-fighter airfields, 34 Mosquitos flew on diversions to Aachen, Cologne and Kassel.
-95 bombers were lost: 64 Lancasters and 31 Halifaxes which amounted to 11.9 per cent of the force.
-It was the largest Bomber Command loss of the war.
+A further 49 Halifax aircraft were sent on minelaying operations in the Heligoland area, 13 Mosquito night fighters were sent to German night-fighter airfields, 34 Mosquitos flew on diversions to Aachen, Cologne and Kassel; 95 bombers were lost, 64 Lancasters and 31 Halifaxes which amounted to 11.9 per cent of the force.
 Drünkler claimed a Halifax northeast of Frankfurt-am-Main at 00:55.
 His 10th victory over another Halifax was recorded at 01:06 east of Oberndorf.

 Normandy

-1./NJG 5 was transferred to France in the spring, 1944.
+1./NJG 5 was transferred to France in the spring of 1944.
 Bomber Command attacked the rail networks in Belgium and France as a prelude to Operation Overlord, scheduled to begin on 6 June 1944.
-On one such operation, Bomber Command sent 219 aircraft (125 Lancaster and 86 Halifax bombers supported by 8 Mosquitos) to attack the railway yards at Trappes to the west of Paris in 2 waves.
+On one such operation, Bomber Command sent 219 aircraft (125 Lancaster and 86 Halifax bombers supported by 8 Mosquitos) to attack the railway yards at Trappes to the west of Paris in two waves.
 Four Lancasters lost on the operation.
-Another 82 Lancasters and four Mosquitos of No. 5 Group RAF attacked and destroyed a railway junction at Saumur without loss.
+Another 82 Lancasters and four Mosquitos of 5 Group attacked and destroyed a railway junction at Saumur without loss.
 Drünkler attacked and shot down a Lancaster at 02:05 southwest of Rambouillet.
-On 2/3 June 1944 Bomber Command sent 128 aircraft—105 Halifaxes, 19 Lancasters and four Mosquitos—of 1, 4 and No. 8 Group RAF attacked the railway yards at Trappes again.
-15 Halifax and one Lancaster were lost: 12.5 per cent of the force.
+On 2/3 June 1944 Bomber Command sent 128 aircraft—105 Halifaxes, 19 Lancasters and four Mosquitos—of 1, 4 and 8 Groups attacked the railway yards at Trappes again.
+Fifteen Halifaxes and one Lancaster were lost, 12.5 per cent of the force.
 Drünkler claimed a heavy bomber (type unknown) over Trappes at 01:00 for his 13th victory.
 Bomber Command lost 17 aircraft in total this night on operations.
-German night fighter units claimed 19.
+German night fighter units claimed 19 aircraft.